Fortunateb/sas-platform-monitoring-toolkit/README.md

 # sas-platform-monitoring-toolkit

-A collection of generic, safe, and reusable scripts for SAS 9.4 and SAS Viya administration.
+A collection of generic, safe, and reusable scripts for SAS 9.4 and SAS Viya.

 This repository showcases:
 - SAS platform automation